mehulagg/gitlab/doc/user/application_security/dast/index.md

 #### Crawling web applications dependent on JavaScript

-GitLab has released Browserker, an add-on to DAST that crawls web applications for content using a browser.
+GitLab has released Browserker, an add-on to DAST that uses a browser to crawl web applications for content.
 Browserker replaces the standard DAST Spider and Ajax Crawler.

-Browserker effectively crawls websites as the browser loads web pages as if it were a user, benefiting web applications that make heavy use of JavaScript, such as Single Page Applications.
+Browserker crawls websites by browsing web pages as a user would.
+This approach works well with web applications that make heavy use of JavaScript, such as Single Page Applications.

 For more details, including setup instructions, see [Browserker](browserker.md).